Why trauma-informed care matters?

 Becoming trauma-informed is particularly important for homelessness organisations, as studies show a significant percentage of individuals facing multiple disadvantages have experienced complex trauma in their lives.
 Moreover, the experience of homelessness itself is traumatic.

 - Meet funding requirements and secure funding opportunities

-As part of your tailored package, we offer a range of specialised training to equip your organisation with the knowledge and tools needed to become Trauma-informed.
+We offer a range of specialised training to equip organisations with the knowledge and tools needed to become trauma-informed.
 Courses are led by experienced homelessness practitioners and use interactive learning techniques to ensure they are engaging for delegates.

 Trauma-informed: Theory and Principles

 This introductory course for frontline staff explores Complex Trauma and its impact on service users and introduces delegates to why a trauma-informed approach is vital when working with individuals with complex needs.

 Designed as a follow-up course to Trauma-informed: Theory and Principles, this course provides frontline workers with an evidence-based approach to working in a trauma-informed way.

 This course will provide an overview of Complex Trauma and explore how a trauma-informed approach can be safely and effectively implemented by managers across their teams.